 Mzansi released in US

-Adam’s latest album was released by US jazz label Sunnyside Records on 17th July 2012, following a successful debut in his native South Africa earlier this year.
+Adam’s latest album was released by US jazz label Sunnyside Records in July 2012, following a successful debut in his native South Africa earlier in the year.

 “His magnificent solos run from jazz ballads to the furious sounds of township sax music that has become his connection to his roots.”